Berkeley-CS195/sp23/content/readings.md

 Software Risks:
    - Fabio, "[Killed by a Machine: The Therac-25][hackadaytherac]"
    - Optional: Neumann, "[Risks of Automation: A Cautionary Total-System Perspective of Our Cyberfuture][neumannrisks]" (need to read on campus or through [campus VPN][vpn])
+   - Optional: Tufekci, "[We're building a dystopia just to make people click on ads][dystopian_ads]"

 Algorithmic Bias:
    - Angwin, "[Make Algorithms Accountable.][accountability]"